Savalek/Metadata-server/readme.md

 `CACHE_TTL` - interval of full metadata update (in seconds)
 `JSTREE_SEARCH_LIMIT` - the maximum number of elements to display when searching
 `PARALLEL_UPDATE_DB_COUNT` - the maximum number of simultaneously updated databases
 `REQUEST_FOR_EVERY_FILTER` - true: do request for every filter item when database cache updating. false - do only one request when updating.
 (Recommended `false` only if you have many filters)
+`ICON_FOLDER_PATH=` - path to icons folder (it folder contains subfolder with resolution name 16,32,64 etc. In subfolder placed
+ `png` icons.
+The name of the icon matches the name of the item type in the database `table.png, column.png`.
+ If the icon for the type is not found, the `field_image.png` icon will be displayed.)